Public Sculpture Everywhere in Lincoln

 Bronze sculpture Watchful Citizen portrays a man sitting on one side of a bench with plenty of room for a passer-by to stop and rest next to him.
 The sculpture in Lincoln’s Haymarket near Lincoln Station (N. 7th and Q streets) provides a popular spot for photo opportunities.
 Artists Elizabeth Stanley Wallace and William Schlaebitz created the sculpture in 1993.

-Located in one of Lincoln’s most popular attractions, the Sunken Gardens, Reveille is a cast metal sculpture created by Dr. Wayne Southwick.
-Reveille depicts an angle blowing a trumpet and was inspired by the artist’s wife getting their children out of bed.
+Located in one of Lincoln’s most popular attractions, the Sunken Gardens, Reveille is a casted metal sculpture created by Dr. Wayne Southwick.
+Reveille depicts an angle blowing a trumpet and was modeled after the artist’s wife getting their children out of bed.

 The Bicentennial Cascade Fountain is a concrete water feature placed near one of Lincoln’s busiest intersections, S. 27th Street and Capitol Parkway.
 The fountain, created by artist Larry B. Group, is a tribute to teachers and how they influence the youth of Nebraska.

-Honoring the pioneer women of Nebraska, sculptor Ellis L. Burman’s Pioneer Woman rests in the Memory Garden at 33rd and Melrose.
+Honoring all pioneer women of Nebraska, sculptor Ellis L. Burman’s Pioneer Woman rests in the Memory Garden at 33rd and Melrose.

 Sixty-nine pieces of star-themed artwork graced Lincoln during 2006.
 This public art project, which benefitted the Lincoln YWCA and each work’s artist, was made of a wide variety of styles—photographs to sculptures, mosaics to paintings.
 Each piece of artwork was created with a general theme of star in honor of Lincoln, the Star City.